 - A problem.
-The choice of the bandwith h is critical (and it may depend on the kernel)

-- Automatic selection of h

-- ► Plug-in selectors

-- Cross-validation selectors

-- Another problem.
-When the support is finite, symmetric kernels give meaningless results

-- Boundary kernels

-- Kernel (truncation) and renormalization

-- ► Linear (combination) kernel

-- ► Beta boundary kernels

-- Reflective kernels (density=0 at boundaries)

-- See [Scott, 2015] for a complete book on KDE
+The choice of the bandwith h is critical (and it may depend on the kernel) - Automatic selection of h - ► Plug-in selectors (iterative bandwith selection) - Cross-validation selectors (part of data for estimation and part for evaluation) - Another problem.
+When the support is finite, symmetric kernels give meaningless results - Boundary kernels - Kernel (truncation) and renormalization - ► Linear (combination) kernel - ► Beta boundary kernels - Reflective kernels (density=0 at boundaries) - See [Scott, 2015] for a complete book on KDE